1-507TH PIR BASIC AIRBORNE COURSE

 |0

-This work, 1-507TH PIR BASIC AIRBORNE COURSE, by SFC Austin Berner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1-507TH PIR BASIC AIRBORNE COURSE [Image 26 of 26], by SFC Austin Berner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.